 You see, unlike other creatures on the planet, we aren’t born just to survive, but to thrive on our experiences.
-For that to happen, we must go beyond the mundane things that we engage in on a daily basis to survive.
-We’re emotional beings made for exquisite experiences of joy, fun, peace and passion, and the only way we can revel in them is by designing a lifestyle that gives us the right opportunities.
+For that to happen, we must go beyond the mundane things that we engage in on a daily basis.
+We’re emotional beings made for exquisite experiences of joy, fun and passion, and the only way we can have them is by designing a lifestyle that gives us these opportunities.

-We are the captain of our ship and it is up to us to create the balance and value that we desire.
-We do this by creating a work-life balance that allows us to accomplish meaningful achievements while also enjoying every day of our life in all aspects, including work, friends, family and personal interests.
+We are the captain of our ship and it’s up to us to create the balance that we desire.
+We do this by creating a work-life balance that allows us to accomplish our goals while also enjoying other aspects of life, such as work, friends, family and personal interests.
 Most people make the mistake of reserving rest and fun for weekends and vacation time only.

 There isn’t a one-size-fits-all when it comes to finding balance.
 It is personally defined based on your unique priorities, personal needs and circumstances.
 For example, as an HSP and an empath, I know that I’m more sensitive to stimulants such as bright lights, loud noises and crowded areas than the average person, and I structure my work and home environment and social engagements accordingly.